Import products in Tweakwise

 Import

-Good to know
+Good to Know

-• To increase readability, the examples contain different levels of indentation>> and newlines.
-This is not required in your feed.
-Removing tabs and newlines can make the feed size smaller and have impact on the performance of the import.
+• To increase readability, the examples include different levels of indentation and newlines.
+These are not required in your feed.
+Removing tabs and newlines can reduce the feed size and impact import performance.